KQM-git/TCL/docs/evidence/equipment/artifacts.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_876370102969327646_877095662821449748_transcript-4-piece-gambler-procs-without-skill-on-cd.html)

 **Finding:**
-Cooldown of 4-Piece gambler effect starts on any dmg output from elemental Skill.
+Cooldown of 4-Piece gambler effect starts on any DMG output from Elemental Skill.
 For example, Sayu's roll does not trigger Sacrificial Greatsword effect - it does not reset the cooldown while using 4-Piece gambler as well, however it does proc the effect since 4-Piece gambler starts 15s cooldown timer.
 Another example could be Fischl's Oz, however it's harder to test.